 Anger – Even if the loss was nobody’s fault, you may feel angry and have a desire to ‘blame someone’ for what has happened – yourself, God, the doctors, or even the person who died.

 Fear – After a significant loss you may feel anxious, helpless, or insecure.
 If you have lost a loved one you may worry about how you can manage on your own without them.

 Physical symptoms – We often think of grief as an emotional process, but grief often involves physical problems, including fatigue, nausea, weight loss or weight gain, aches and pains, and not being able to sleep or sleeping too much.
 It’s especially important that you talk to your doctor or a counsellor if you:

 * wish you had died with your loved one

 * are having difficulty trusting others since your loss

 * are unable to perform your normal daily activities over an extended period

-If you would like one of our counsellors to talk to you about how Grief Support can help you or make an appointment to see a counsellor, please fill out the contact form.
+If you would like to find out how Grief Support Services can help you or to make an appointment to see a counsellor, please fill out the contact form.
 We will call you back within 24 hours.
 Or call 07 578 4480 during office hours.